Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/segmentation.md

     image_path: ../assets/images/lymphocyte_binarized.png
     alt: "Segmented lymphocyte"
     title: "Image segmentation of the lymphocyte corresponding to ID 20 in the provided dataset."
+gallery3:
+  - url: ../assets/images/600px/WBC_167.png
+    image_path: ../assets/images/WBC_167.png
+    alt: "White blood cell image."
+    title: "An image of a WBC (ID: 167)."
+  - url: ../assets/images/600px/WBC_167_segmentation.png
+    image_path: ../assets/images/WBC_167_segmentation.png
+    alt: "Binarized white blood cell."
+    title: "The binarization of this image, showing that the nucleus is not correctly identified during segmentation using the parameters from the tutorial."
 ---

 ## Cellular image segmentation requires a tailored approach